levinsonalex/admin/pa2/pa2.md

 perform this test at both the client- and server-side.
 For this test *only* you can use a small JavaScript function.

 Python is a server-side scripting languages which means it is executed by the web server when the user requests a document.
 JavaScript is mainly a client-side scripting language, normally embedded within HTML, and it will be executed on client.
 This will prevent an unnecessary round-trip if the user fills in two unmatching passwords.
 Why check server-side, then?
-To prevent any malicious code from sending an invalid password to the server.
-So, to summarize, you need to both check the password om the sever and on the client.
+Because if Javascript is turned off, we still need to be able to check if the two passwords match.

+If a User provides all valid information, create the User by inserting their information into your database.
+Please be sure to encrypt their password!

 If a session already exists redirect the user to `/user/edit`.